Heimdal

 What is Pam as a Service (PAMaaS)?

-In short, PAMaaS is no different from other SaaS.
+PAMaaS is no different from other Security-as-a-Service.

-An outsourced model means a third party vendor provides security solutions to create, manage, and monitor activity on your privileged accounts as part of a cyber security program.
+An outsourced model means a third-party vendor provides security solutions to create, manage, and monitor activity on your privileged accounts as part of a cyber security program.

 SaaS vs IaaS vs PAMaaS